ritazh/devopsfun/_posts/2015-12-21-deploying-app.md

 ### Add SSH Key
 Before you can push anything to remote git, you have to first add the *private key* of the key pair you created for deploying apps to Dokku in the previous module.
 For example, ~/.ssh/dokkuapps, not the key pair created for ssh into the Dokku instance.
+> Note: If you forgot to create a second set of key pairs for deploying apps or happened to copy the incorrect key during setup, then you can follow the section below to update the value for the key.

 {% highlight bash %}
 ssh-add <your-dokku-deploy-private-key>